-Possible means it is possible a Blu-ray disc locked to those zone(s) might exist, but I have yet to come across an example.
-It is also possible that such discs don’t exist too.
+Possible means it is possible that Blu-ray discs locked to those zone(s) might exist, but I have yet to come across an example.
+It is also possible that such discs don’t exist at all.

-An example of a disc locked to zone AB (i.e. it does not play on a zone C player) is the Australian Release of Ghost in the Shell 2.0.
+An example of a disc locked to zone AB (i.e. it does not play on a zone C player) is the UK Release of Ghost in the Shell 2.0.

 An example of a disc locked to zone BC (i.e. it does not play on a zone A player) is the Australian release of Snow White and the Seven Dwarfs.
 The Australian release of The Sound of Music, 50th anniversary edition is also locked to zone BC.

 The above is based on actual testing of discs.
 A Blu-ray player that can be switched to the different zones was used, as well as a player that could only play one zone.

 The zone printed on the disc and/or on the cover can be misleading.